 He has had extensive experience in working with industry and has led large university/industry joint initiatives in various areas.
 Outside of the United States, he has had special experience working with industry, research, and government organizations in Asia, especially in Japan, and was a co-founder of the Asia Pacific Advanced Network (APAN) in 1996.

 He has held numerous government, research, and private sector committee, board, and advisory appointments nationally and internationally.
+He serves as co-chair of the National Academies of Science, Engineering and Medicine’s Committee on the Future of Voting: Accessible, Reliable, Verifiable Technology.
 He is a member of the Council on Foreign Relations, an independent, nonpartisan membership organization, think tank, and publisher specializing in U.S. foreign policy and international affairs.
-He is a member and former chair of the Board of Trustees of Internet2 and currently serves as a member of the Big 10 Athletic Conference Council of Presidents and Chancellors, the National Security Higher Education Advisory Board, and the Indianapolis Prize Executive Committee.
+He is a former chair of the Board of Trustees of Internet2.
+He currently serves as a member of the Big 10 Athletic Conference Council of Presidents and Chancellors, the National Security Higher Education Advisory Board, and the Indianapolis Prize Executive Committee.
 He is the former chair of the Universities Research Association, which is responsible for Fermi Lab.

 In addition to serving as IU’s top administrator, McRobbie is a professor of cognitive science, computer science, informatics, and philosophy and an adjunct professor of library and information science on the IU Bloomington campus.
 He is also a professor of computer technology in the Purdue School of Engineering and professor of philosophy both at IU Bloomington and Indiana University–Purdue University Indianapolis (IUPUI).